opendocsg/opendoc-state-courts-practice-directions/PART-10-Documents-And-Authorities-For-Use-In-Court.md

 > (b) originating summonses ordered to be continued as if the cause of action had been begun by writ.

 (2) Order 34, Rule 3A of the Rules of Court requires the originals of the affidavits of the evidence-in-chief of all witnesses and a bundle of documents to be filed not less than 5 working days before the trial of an action.
-This Practice Direction prescribes the contents and the format of the bundle of documents.
 In addition, to improve the conduct of civil proceedings and to reduce the time taken in the presentation of cases in Court, the following documents shall also be prepared by the respective solicitors of the parties:

 > (a) a bundle of authorities; and